luke-hill/mud/bugs.md

 ```
 2) First ktp goblin isn't ktp
 3) Killing an enemy crashes the game -> Now this doesn't crash the game
-4) Can attack "No Enemy"
+4) Can attack "No Enemy" -> This crashes the game
 5) When attacking an enemy that is dead, it then flashes the "you killed" message -> Re-killing it
 6) When you are killed the game crashes
 7) Require barracks key to get into orc room